The Essential Guide to Keeping Warm with a Hot Water Bottle

-Hot water bottles can be great for keeping the little ones in your life cosy and warm.
+Hot water bottles can be great for keeping the little ones in your life cosy and warm especially during cold weather.
 This said, extra care must be taken when using hot water bottles around young children.
 You must check the minimum recommended age if it is provided and take extra care to read and understand any instructions.

-We also recommend that you place your hot water bottles in a safe place when not in use.
+We also recommend that you place your hot water bottles in a safe place, out of reach from children, when not in use.
 As young children may unknowingly damage the hot water bottles if they come into contact with them.

 Five ideas for your hot water bottles once you have finished using them

 Store your tablet and i-pad cover in your disused hot water bottle in a few simple steps.
-Firstly, place your tablet over your hot water bottle to make sure it is the correct side aligning the bottom of your tablet with the bottom of your hot water bottle.
+Firstly, place your tablet over your hot water bottle to make sure it is the correct size by aligning the bottom of your tablet with the bottom of your hot water bottle.
 Then cut above the top edge of your tablet.
 If you want you could also attach studs at the top so that it can be closed but remember to cut further up the hot water bottle to allow space for this.
 Once complete you can simply slide your tablet inside.

 Knee cushions are great if you need to do work close to the ground for instance if you are cleaning, gardening or fixing something.
-Simply fill your hot water bottle with soft materials such as cotton buds, excess fabric and newspaper until you are satisfied with its softness.
+Simply fill your hot water bottle with soft materials such as cotton balls, excess fabric and newspaper until you are satisfied with its softness.
 Don’t forget to seal the stopper before using.

 Hot water bottles are great places to hide your valuable items such as money, jewellery and keys.
 No-one would ever suspect it and look inside.